philrz/super/docs/formats/zng.md

 in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.
-Unlike Avro, ZNG embeds its "schemas" in the data stream as Zed types and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.
+Unlike Avro, ZNG embeds its "schemas" in the data stream as types and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.